mahls/outlook-email-analysis/README.md

 source venv/bin/activate

 # --- IMPORTANT FOR WINDOWS USERS ---
-# If you encounter errors related to "Microsoft Visual C++ 14.0 or greater is required"
+# If installation errors occur related to "Microsoft Visual C++ 14.0 or greater is required"
-# or "Could not find vswhere.exe" during package installation, you need to install
-# Microsoft Visual C++ Build Tools.
+# or "Could not find vswhere.exe", you must install Microsoft Visual C++ Build Tools.
 #
-# 1. Download the "Build Tools for Visual Studio" from Microsoft's website:
+# 1. Download "Build Tools for Visual Studio" from Microsoft's website:
-#    https://visualstudio.microsoft.com/downloads/ (Look under "Tools for Visual Studio" -> "Other Tools and Frameworks")
+#    [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/) (Look under "Tools for Visual Studio" -> "Other Tools and Frameworks")
 # 2. Run the installer.
-# 3. In the installer, select the "Desktop development with C++" workload.
+# 3. Select the "Desktop development with C++" workload.
 # 4. Ensure "MSVC v143 - VS 2022 C++ x64/x86 build tools" (or the latest equivalent, e.g., v142 for VS 2019)
-#    and "Windows 10 SDK" (or the latest Windows SDK) are selected under "Individual components" if not included by default.
+#    and "Windows 10 SDK" (or the latest Windows SDK) are selected under "Individual components".
-# 5. Install the selected components.
+# 5. Complete the installation.
 # -----------------------------------

-# Run the provided installation script to install all necessary Python packages
+# Execute the provided installation script to install all necessary Python packages
 python install_dependencies.py

 The install_dependencies.py script will:

-    Install numpy, streamlit, pandas, matplotlib, seaborn, wordcloud, textblob, stanza, plotly, scikit-learn, tqdm, and nltk.
+    Install core Python libraries: numpy, streamlit, pandas, matplotlib, seaborn, wordcloud, textblob, stanza, plotly, scikit-learn, tqdm, and nltk.

-    Download necessary NLTK and TextBlob corpora.
+    Download essential NLTK and TextBlob linguistic corpora.

-    Download the English model for Stanza.
+    Download the English language model for Stanza.

 3. Run the Dashboard

-Once all dependencies are successfully installed, you can launch the Streamlit application:
+Once all dependencies are successfully installed and your virtual environment is active, launch the Streamlit application:

-# Ensure your virtual environment is still active
 streamlit run outlook-email-analysis-dashboard.py

-This command will open the Streamlit application in your default web browser.
+This command will open the Streamlit application in your default web browser, typically at http://localhost:8501.
 Dashboard Overview

-Upon running the application, you will see an interactive dashboard.
+The interactive dashboard provides various sections for email analysis:

-    Sidebar Filters: Use the filters on the left sidebar to narrow down the email data by date range, sender, or keywords.
+    Sidebar Filters: Utilize the left sidebar to apply filters based on date range, sender, or keywords, dynamically updating the displayed data.

-    Overview Metrics: See quick statistics like total emails and unique senders.
+    Overview Metrics: Quick summary statistics, including total emails and unique senders.

-    Interactive Charts: Explore various plots for email frequency, sender distribution, keyword analysis, and sentiment.
+    Interactive Charts: Dynamic plots visualizing email frequency, sender distribution, keyword analysis, and sentiment.

-    Expandable Sections: Click on the expanders (+) to reveal detailed charts and data tables for each analysis section.
+    Expandable Sections: Click on section headers to expand and view detailed charts, data tables, and specific insights.

-    Dynamic Summary: A dedicated section at the bottom provides a narrative summary of key findings and potential behavioral insights based on the applied filters.
+    Dynamic Summary: A dedicated section offering a narrative summary of key findings and potential behavioral patterns derived from the filtered email data.

 Dependencies

-The project relies on the following Python libraries:
+This project relies on the following Python libraries:

-    streamlit: For building the interactive web application.
+    streamlit: For building interactive web applications.

-    pandas: For data manipulation and analysis.
+    pandas: Essential for data manipulation and analysis.

-    matplotlib, seaborn, plotly: For data visualization.
+    matplotlib, seaborn, plotly: Comprehensive libraries for data visualization.

-    wordcloud: For generating word clouds.
+    wordcloud: Generates visual word clouds from text data.

-    textblob: For performing sentiment analysis.
+    textblob: Provides a simple API for common natural language processing (NLP) tasks, including sentiment analysis.

-    stanza: For advanced natural language processing, specifically Named Entity Recognition.
+    stanza: An advanced NLP library for tasks like Named Entity Recognition.

-    scikit-learn: Used for text vectorization (e.g., CountVectorizer for bigrams).
+    scikit-learn: Utilized for text vectorization (e.g., CountVectorizer for bigram analysis).

-    tqdm: For progress bars (though not explicitly used in the dashboard script, it's a common data science utility).

-    nltk: For general natural language processing tasks (like stopwords).
+    tqdm: A fast, extensible progress bar for loops (included in install_dependencies.py).

+    nltk: A foundational library for natural language processing, used for stopwords and tokenization.

 Author